Harnessing Inexactness

 -

-At the end of each lecture, a short optional practical exercise will be
+At the end of some lectures, a short practical exercise will be

 proposed and corrected at the beginning of the next lecture.